-The William D. & Maybelle Postell Award - for the senior basketball player who exhibited exemplary leadership, scholarship, and spirit - was merited by Carl R. LaForge III.
-(Donated by their son, Mr. John Blake Postell '59.)
+The William D. & Maybelle Postell Award - for the senior basketball player who exhibited exemplary leadership, scholarship, and spirit - was merited by Mark R. Beebe, Jr. (donated by their son, Mr. John Blake Postell '59)

-The "Fighting Jaylet" Award - for the junior varsity basketball player who demonstrated the highest quality of excellence as a student athlete - was merited by Brendan H. Conroy '17.
-(Donated by Mr. Charles W. Heim, Jr. '59 in honor of the undefeated 1968 Fighting Jaylets.)
+The "Fighting Jaylet" Award - for the junior varsity basketball player who demonstrated the highest quality of excellence as a student athlete - was merited by Patrick J. Schwing '18. (donated by Mr. Charles W. Heim, Jr. '59 in honor of the undefeated 1968 Fighting Jaylets)

-The Morris B. Redmann, Jr. Memorial Award - for the outstanding senior football letterman who best combined scholarship and athletics - was merited by Jonathan C. Giardina.
+The Morris B. Redmann, Jr. Memorial Award - for the outstanding senior football letterman who best combined scholarship and athletics - was merited by Benjamin C. Creel.

-The Edwin F. Stacy, Jr. Wrestling Award - for the outstanding wrestler who made a major contribution to the varsity team, excelled in academics, and exhibited exemplary leadership - was merited by Benjamin M. D'Antonio.
+The Edwin F. Stacy, Jr. Wrestling Award - for the outstanding wrestler who made a major contribution to the varsity team, excelled in academics, and exhibited exemplary leadership - was merited by Joseph P. Dupré.

-The Michael D. Conway Award - for the most valuable player on the varsity soccer team - was merited by John M. LaForge.
+The Michael D. Conway Award - for the most valuable player on the varsity soccer team - was merited by Chase K. Rushing.

-The Rodriguez Family Award - for the most valuable swimmer on the varsity swimming team - was merited by Christopher W. Simmons.
+The Rodriguez Family Award - for the most valuable swimmer on the varsity swimming team - was merited by Cade H. Fuxan.

-The Chester M. Rieth Award - for the senior track letterman who exhibited exemplary leadership, sportsmanship, and spirit - was merited by Patrick G. LaCour.
+The Chester M. Rieth Award - for the senior track letterman who exhibited exemplary leadership, sportsmanship, and spirit - was merited by Mark E. Jaunet, Jr.

-The Stanley Ray Award - for the most improved letterman on the varsity track team - was merited by Jandon J. Briscoe '17.
+The Stanley Ray Award - for the most improved letterman on the varsity track team - was merited by James A. Stapp, Jr. '17.

-The Most Valuable Golfer Award - for the golfer who made a significant contribution to the varsity team, exhibited exemplary leadership, and performed in an outstanding manner in tournament play - was merited by Charles G. Glorioso '16.
+The Most Valuable Golfer Award - for the golfer who made a significant contribution to the varsity team, exhibited exemplary leadership, and performed in an outstanding manner in tournament play - was merited by Charles G. Glorioso.

-The Most Valuable Tennis Player Award - for the senior player who made a significant contribution to the varsity team, exhibited exemplary leadership, and performed in an outstanding manner in tournament play - was merited by Gregory G. Suhor.
+The Most Valuable Tennis Player Award - for the senior player who made a significant contribution to the varsity team, exhibited exemplary leadership, and performed in an outstanding manner in tournament play - was merited by Brandon G. Beck.

-The Christopher Morgan Memorial Award - for the cross-country letterman who exhibited exemplary courage, leadership, sportsmanship, and spirit - was merited by Michael J. Schwing.
+The Christopher Morgan Memorial Award - for the cross-country letterman who exhibited exemplary courage, leadership, sportsmanship, and spirit - was merited by Carlos S. Zervigon.